The local-LLM vocabulary

 - 10M.
 Llama 4 Maverick experimental.
 A small library.

-Bigger context costs memory (more on this when we hit the KV cache in post 4).
-On local hardware, you usually pick a context that fits your VRAM, not the model's maximum.
+Bigger context costs memory (more on this when we hit the KV cache in a later post).
+On local hardware you usually pick a context that fits your VRAM, not the model's stated maximum.

 Chat template

-You don't usually write these by hand , Ollama, LM Studio, and llama.cpp's server endpoint handle the template for you.
-But "wrong chat template" is the second most common "why is this not working" , usually because someone is using a base model with an instruct template, or vice versa.
+You don't usually write these by hand.
+Ollama, LM Studio, and llama.cpp's server endpoint handle the template for you.
+But "wrong chat template" is the second most common "why is this not working," and it's usually someone running a base model with an instruct template, or the other way around.

 Quantization (preview)